Tap icon

 Pathophysiology

-• Tumor accesses epidural space via the neural foramen
+• Tumor accesses the epidural space via the neural foramen

-Expansion of the tumor within the spinal column interferes with epidural venous plexus flow, leading to vasogenic edema of white and gray matter, and if uncorrected, infarction eventually ensues.
-[2]
+Expansion of the tumor within the spinal column compromises epidural venous plexus flow, leading to vasogenic edema of white and gray matter; if uncorrected, infarction eventually ensues [2].

 Localization within the Spine

-80-90% of SCC are metastatic tumors localized in vertebral bodies, causing compression of the anterior/anterolateral aspects of the spinal cord, often yielding localized symptoms.
-[1,2]
+80-90% of SCCs are metastatic tumors localized in vertebral bodies, causing compression of the anterior/anterolateral aspects of the spinal cord, often yielding localized symptoms [1, 2].

 Figure 2.
 Metastases to the vertebral body